Continuing Education Activity

 - Respiratory distress syndrome

 Differential Diagnosis in Adults

-Prognosis of pneumonia depends on many factors including age, comorbidities, and hospital setting (inpatient or outpatient).
+Prognosis of pneumonia depends on many factors, including age, comorbidities, and hospital setting (inpatient or outpatient).
 Generally, the prognosis is promising in otherwise healthy patients.
-Patients older than 60 years or younger than 4 years of age have relatively poorer prognosis than young adults.
+Patients older than 60 years or younger than 4 years of age have a relatively poorer prognosis than young adults.
 If pneumonia is left untreated, the overall mortality may become 30%.
 Antibiotic resistance is very concerning due to the excessive and unjustified use of antibiotics.
 The Pneumonia Severity Index (PSI) may be utilized as a tool to establish a patient's risk of mortality.